Amory Grant: Humphrey Jervis

 In 1676 the beneficial ownership in the lease passed to Humphrey Jervis.
-Although Amory’s name remained attached to the lease he faded out of the story and Jervis went on to build two bridges over the Liffey and became a very successful developer.
+Although Amory's name remained attached to the lease he faded out of the story and Jervis went on to build two bridges over the Liffey and became a very successful developer.
 Jervis was one of the sheriffs of Dublin at the time the lease was granted.
 He was later elected Lord Mayor and received a knighthood.
 Jervis Street in Dublin runs north from the Liffey through part of the land described in the grant.
 The building of quay walls turned the tidal mud flats into valuable development land.

 The exact relationship between Jervis and Amory is difficult to establish.
 However, a connection may be established from the will of a David Houston.
 In this will Jervis and a Mr. Glandys were appointed to assist Houston's widow, Rebecca, in managing his affairs.
 A marriage licence application exists between Jonathon Amory and Rebecca Houston on 31 May 1677.
 The licence mentions John Glandys.

 Amory after the grant

-The marriage of Amory and Rebecca Houston produced at least two children.
+The marriage of Jonathon Amory and Rebecca Houston produced at least two children.
 Judith Amory was baptised on 1 April 1680.
 Thomas Amory was baptised on 12 May 1682.

-Sometime after the birth of Thomas the family, Jonathon, Rebecca, Judith, Thomas and Ann Houston, Rebecca’s daughter, departed Ireland for the West Indies.
+Sometime after the birth of Thomas the family, Jonathon, Rebecca, Judith, Thomas and Ann Houston, Rebecca's daughter, departed Ireland for the West Indies.

 It is believed that Rebecca died in Barbados sometime around 1685.

 Jonathon then married Martha.
 Most sources do not give a surname for Martha but one suggests Schenking.

 Sometime before 1691 Jonathon arrived in the Province of Carolina.
-By November 1691 he was a known inhabitant of Charleston or Charles Town.
+By November 1691 he was a known inhabitant of Charleston, South Carolina or Charles Town.

 In 1692 Jonathon Amory was returned as a member for Berkley County to the assembly of Carolina.
 He was elected speaker and is noted for presiding over them as they prepared a statement of grievances and of their claims under the Provincial Constitution.
 Jonathan Amory, Speaker, signs this first American Bill of Rights.

-In 1696 as Speaker he signed the address to Governor Archdale on the occasion of the governor’s return to England.
+In 1696 as Speaker he signed the address to Governor Archdale on the occasion of the governor's return to England.

 In 1697 Jonathon was appointed Advocate General in South Carolina under commission from the King.
 He was also Public Treasurer.

 Amory died in Charles Town, Carolina in 1699 from “a most infectious and detrimental distemper”.
-Soon afterwards his wife Martha died having settled the distribution of Jonathon’s will in favour of his three children still living: Thomas (grandfather of Thomas Coffin Amory), Robert and Sarah.
+Soon afterwards his wife Martha died having settled the distribution of Jonathon's will in favour of his three children still living: Thomas (grandfather of Thomas Coffin Amory), Robert and Sarah.
 There is no mention in the will of any land in Dublin.
 His name does, however, appear on some maps of Dublin, even as late as 1756.
 “Amory’s Ground” is found on a plot of land now occupied by Gandon's Custom House.